ThePansmith/thepansmith.github.io/content/proposals/community-smv.md

 categories:
 - news
 author: pansmith
-summary: "A simple proposal on solving modded Minecraft version chasing."
+summary: "A simple proposal on bringing the modded community together."
-description: "A simple proposal on solving modded Minecraft version chasing."
+description: "A simple proposal on bringing the modded community together."
 ---

 {{< notice note >}}